AmpersandJS/ampersand-select-view/README.md

 Sets the selected option and view value to the original option value provided during construction.

 ### setValue([value, skipValidationMessage]) - [Function] - returns `this`
 Sets the selected option to that which matches the provided value.
 Updates the view's `.value` accordingly.
-SelectView will error if no matching option exists.  `null, `undefined`, and `''` values will preferentially select [unselectedText](#general-options) if defined.
+SelectView will error if no matching option exists.  `null`, `undefined`, and `''` values will preferentially select [unselectedText](#general-options) if defined.

 ### constructor - [Function] `new SelectView([options])`
 #### options